QuakeWatch Server Manual

 The maximum age, in

-days, for event-message archive files
+days, for event-message archive files generated by the server.

-generated by the server.
-Archive files older than this value will
+Archive files older than this value will be automatically deleted;

 then the value will default to 30.0 days.